-Selim Jahan: Director of the Human Development Report Office from United Nations Development Program
+Selim Jahan: Director of the Human Development Reports Office at the United Nations Development Programme

-Amanda Glassman: Chief Operating Officer/Senior Fellow for the Center for Global Development
+Amanda Glassman: Chief Operating Officer and Senior Fellow at the Center for Global Development

-Caroline Heider: Director General and Senior Vice President for Independent Evaluation at World Bank
+Caroline Heider: Director General and Senior Vice President for Independent Evaluation at the World Bank

-Kevin Croke: Economist with Development Research Group at World Bank
+Kevin Croke: Economist at the Development Research Group of the World Bank

 Samantha Custer: Director of Policy Analysis at AidData

-3 takeaways of Beyond the Tyranny of Averages report:
+Three Top-line Takeaways from Beyond the Tyranny of Averages

-- Aid has mixed results on development outcomes at local levels; some types of aid may worsen local governments—corruption, violence, etc.
+- Aid has mixed results on development outcomes at local levels; some types of aid may worsen local governments and have unintended effects on corruption, violence, etc.